-Britain’s trade gap narrowed to a better-than-expected £7.8bn in July, but experts warned it will surge to “enormous proportions” later this year as fuel prices soar higher due to Russia’s war in Ukraine.
+Britain’s trade gap narrowed to a better-than-expected £7.8 billion in July, but experts warned it will surge to “enormous proportions” later this year as fuel prices soar higher due to Russia’s war in Ukraine.

-The Office for National Statistics (ONS) said the UK’s total trade deficit in July eased back from £11.4bn in June.
+The Office for National Statistics (ONS) said the UK’s total trade deficit in July eased back from £11.4 billion in June.

-The figures showed imports of fuels hit a new record high as the Russian war continues to wreak havoc on oil and gas markets, reaching a cost of more than £11bn.
+The figures showed imports of fuels hit a new record high as the Russian war continues to wreak havoc on oil and gas markets, reaching more than £11 billion.

-The sum accounts for a record 21 per cent of all goods imported.
+This accounts for a record 21% of all goods imported.

-In the three months to July, the UK trade deficit, excluding precious metals, widened by £1.2bn to £27bn compared with the three months to April 2022, according to the ONS.
+In the three months to July, the UK trade deficit, excluding precious metals, widened by £1.2 billion to £27 billion compared with the three months to April 2022, according to the ONS.

 But economists at Pantheon Macroeconomics said that, despite the drop in July, Britain’s trade deficit remains “massive by past standards” because of a surge in imports due to high energy prices.

-The trade in fuels deficit – which includes oil, natural gas and other fuels – increased to £5.6bn in July, from £5.1bn in June.
+The trade in fuels deficit – which includes oil, natural gas and other fuels – increased to £5.6 billion in July, from £5.1 billion in June.

 “In addition, past experience suggests that sterling’s recent depreciation initially will boost the value of imports more than exports.